 - Wearing thicker gloves or socks to reduce feelings of coldness or possible risk of damage to hands and feet in actual freezing situations.

 - Medication, which can include anti-inflammatories or immunosuppressants.

 Clients with neuropathy in a home health care or hospice setting in the Cedar Rapids area may require less of a focus on experimenting with different treatment methods, trying to determine allergens, proper diet and testing medication.
 Instead, providers may want to first determine ways to reduce current pain levels and improve quality of life.

 This can include a provider prescribing narcotics or non-steroid inflammatory medication.
-If a patient has difficulty swallowing, an IV could be set up if the client is unable to swallow traditional medication.
+If a patient has difficulty swallowing, an IV could be set up if the patient is unable to swallow traditional medication.

-Above and Beyond Home Health Care can offer clients access to a variety of providers, specialists and other caring individuals, including some familiar with neuropathy from treating clients, and some who may have it themselves.
+Above and Beyond Home Health Care can offer patients access to a variety of providers, specialists and other caring individuals, including some familiar with neuropathy from treating patients, and some who may have it themselves.